Constitutional Acupuncture in Eight Constitution Medicine: How Treatment Actually Works

 Summary

 Constitutional acupuncture in Eight Constitution Medicine is a precision treatment system targeting the patient’s innate Zang-fu organ hierarchy rather than their current symptomatic state.
-It uses brief needle contact with fine needles at hand and foot acupoints, producing physiological responses that are often disproportionately strong relative to the minimal physical stimulation.
+It uses brief needle contact at hand and foot acupoints, producing physiological responses that are often disproportionately strong relative to the minimal physical stimulation.
 It serves simultaneously as treatment and as confirmation of constitutional diagnosis.
-It differs fundamentally from Saam acupuncture, despite superficial similarities in acupoint location.
+It is more refined and constitutionally specific than conventional KTM acupuncture, which has broader scope and a stronger immediate symptomatic effect.
 And it is most effective for chronic, systemic, and treatment-resistant conditions — the cases where addressing constitutional baseline imbalance matters most.

 Related Posts